kuleshov/cornell-cs5785-2024-applied-ml/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/vcE9WGbi4QY/2.jpg"
 width="240" height="180" border="10" /></a>

 Note that these notes are slightly different from the ones used in my Youtube [lecture videos](https://www.youtube.com/watch?v=vcE9WGbi4QY&list=PL2UML_KCiC0UlY7iCQDSiGDMovaupqc83) videos from the Fall 2020 edition of the course.
-You may find theose in my other Github repo.
+You may find these in my other Github repo.

 ## Contents